wakr/in_ds_2017/docs/index.md

 The data we use are crimes in non-murder crimes from 2010 to 2016 and school inquiries/statistics to form a forecast for 2017.
 This raises couple of questions that can be answered
 * How crime rate in Chicago is going to change in future?
 * How crimes are distributed inside Chicago?
-* Does there exists a possible relationship to schooling
+* Does there exists a possible relationship to schooling?

 [1] https://www.usnews.com/news/articles/2016-09-19/chicago-drives-uptick-in-murders-national-crime-rate-stays-near-historic-lows

+## Data

+We use data from 2010 to 2016 offered by [the city of Chicago](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2).
+There are over 2 million rows in our filtered data set.

 ## Why

-We wish to create a
+We wish to create an easy-to-understand visualization of the current non-murder crime

 ## How